terrytompkins/bulkImageUtilities/image-uploaders/README.md

 - Supports date range queries with automatic partition generation
 - Filters by IoT device serial numbers, run types, and optional run UUIDs
 - **Metadata filtering**: Filter runs by JSON metadata fields using dot notation
+- **Additional metadata fields**: Include any metadata fields in CSV output for analysis
 - Calculates total size for each matching image collection
 - Downloads metadata files for client-side filtering and analysis
 - Outputs results to CSV with detailed run information